Shift Templates in WFM

 Click Options at the top of a new, blank week.

-The shifts I created above appear below.
-You will notice differences to normal scheduled shifts:
+The shifts created earlier show up below.
+Note the differences from normal scheduled shifts:

-Changes can be made to shift length and break times, by dragging the template shift at the bottom bar before selecting employees to assign against that shift.
+To change shift length and break times, drag the template shift at the bottom bar before assigning employees.

-selected, the new added shift will be display with the template.
+Selected, the new added shift will be displayed with the template.

 If you delete a templated shift, it will reappear as a blank unassigned shift.

-You are able to adjust the length of a shift it has been assigned to an employee.
+You can adjust the shift length after it's assigned to an employee.
 If you edit template shifts, the changes will not apply if an employee has already been assigned one of these shifts.

 Creating Shift Templates using Hours Met Shift Template Types